Maniwar/time_tracker/readme.md

 - **Quick Actions** - One-click tracking for your most common tasks
 - **Manual Entry** - Forgot to track?
 Add time after the fact
 - **Goals & Deliverables** - Connect time to actual outcomes
-- **Impact Tracking** - Define what you want to achieve and track progress

-### 🤖 AI-Powered Features (NEW!)
-- **AI Report Generation** - Generate professional reports using OpenAI, Anthropic Claude, or Google Gemini
-- **Custom AI Models** - Add new models as they become available
-- **Custom Report Templates** - Create and save your own analysis templates
-- **Smart Prompts** - Pre-built templates for productivity, executive, and team reports
-- **Copy Mode** - Generate formatted prompts to use with any LLM
-- **API Mode** - Direct integration with AI providers
-- **Report History** - Save and manage your generated reports

 ### 📈 Analytics & Reporting
 - **Excel Export** - Comprehensive reports with multiple analysis sheets